-In our latest webinar with our sister company, Towards Maturity, we took a look at the findings from our recent white paper, "Challenging Perceptions."
+In our latest webinar, we took a look at the findings from our recent white paper, "Challenging Perceptions."
 The paper explored ways that learners can weave quality learning into their daily lives.

 In a 2018 survey, Mind Tools identified three top L&D challenges for Learner Engagement.
 These are:

 The biggest challenge for most learners is time.
 Many people feel that they just don't have enough time to dedicate to learning.
 So, getting people to engage can be a struggle, initially.